 Symposium and Performance.

-Welcome to the symposium where The Future Clinic for Critical Care presents Take Care, a three-day event held at HAU Hebbel am Ufer, Berlin, comprised of theoreticians, activists and artists with/without disabilities from the areas of performance, art, political activism, social work, academia, health and sex work.
+Welcome to the symposium wTake Care, a three-day event held at HAU Hebbel am Ufer, Berlin, comprised of disabled and non disabled theorists, activists and artists involved in performance, art, political activism, social work, academia, health and sex work.
 We offer lectures, performances, conversations, controversial formats and positions on care and invite guests to hang out and participate in the program.